Norske-Nokkelsnikere/writeups/2023/uiuctf-2023/misc-vimjail.md

 Yet another unintended solve fixed.
 However, the `prinscreen` magic still seem to work flawlessly.

-I needed a bit of help from vim's internal autocompletion for commands and files for this to work, as all (except `q`) were turned into underscores.
+I needed a bit of help from vim's internal autocompletion for commands and files for this to work, as all lowercase letters (except `q`) and most special symbols were turned into underscores.

 ## Video of my original solution